mrufrufin/cv/README.md

   - Linux

 ## PRESENTATIONS / WORKSHOPS
+- June 15-16, 2021: New Interfaces for Musical Expression 2021 (NYU Shanghai)
+  - question and answer session with Anne Sophie Andersen on our 3D visualization work of Grisey's Talea using web technology
 - March 14, 2021: McGill Music Graduate Symposium
   - recorded virtual paper presentation of "Karaoke of Dreams: A multi-modal neural-network generated music experience" with Sofy Yuditskaya and Sophia Sun
 - October 20, 2020: CSMC + MuMe - 2020 Joint Conference on AI Music Creativity